Canadian vs. American Health Care

 A handful of specialists were involved in my wife’s treatment.
 At no time did any of these highly trained doctors have to get the approval from an insurance company nurse, which is routine in the United States, before authorizing the necessary tests and life-saving treatments.

-In the United States, it is not inconceivable that the radiologist who wanted a second biopsy to confirm the respirologist’s, the expert on lung disease, diagnosis would have been denied by the insurance company nurse, with disastrous consequences.
+In the United States, it is not inconceivable that the radiologist who wanted a second biopsy to confirm the respirologist’s diagnosis would have been denied by the insurance company nurse, with disastrous consequences.

 Don’t believe Conservative rhetoric that a system where your level of care and life-expectancy is a function of your wealth is an improvement over what we have.